 3. Do not schedule your Disney World Fastpass for early in the morning

 This is one of the biggest mistakes people make at Walt Disney World.
 You should try to schedule your 3 Disney Fastpass rides for peak times (12-4 PM).
 First of all, to make the most out of your WDW vacation, you really should be waking up early and getting to the park 15 minutes before it opens.
 As tired as you will be, you will also feel great about riding rides or seeing characters with little wait time.
+If you can afford it, you may want to consider taking a Disney VIP Tour for Fast pass access to all rides.

 PRO TIP – Schedule your first Fastpass around 12 PM, and then schedule the other 2 immediately after.
 Don’t leave giant gaps of time – it is wasteful!
 If you schedule all 3 within these times, you should be done around 3.
-Then you check back to the Fastpass system and get another Fastpass for close to 4.
+Then you check back to the Disney Fastpass App and get another Fastpass for close to 4.
 If you leave a huge gap of time, you cannot book another Fastpass until the last one has been used.

 4. There is a Tier System at most